Koha-Community/kohadocs/source/tools.rst

     The source image is used to generate a 140 x 200 px thumbnail image and a 600 x 800 px full-size image.
-The original sized image uploaded will not be stored by Koha
+The original sized image uploaded is not kept by Koha.

-You will be able to see your cover images in the staff client on the detail page under the 'Image' tab in the holdings table at the bottom
+In the staff client the cover images appear on the details page under the 'Images' tab in the holdings table at the bottom.

 |image368|

-In the OPAC the cover images will also appear in the images tab, as well as next to the title and on the search results.
+In the OPAC the cover images appear in the 'Images' tab, as well as next to the title and on the search results.

-If you would like to remove a cover image you can click 'Delete image' below the image if you have the :ref:`upload\_local\_cover\_images permission <granular-tools-permissions-label>`.
+To remove a cover image click 'Delete image' below the image in the staff client if you have the :ref:`upload\_local\_cover\_images permission <granular-tools-permissions-label>`.

 .. _additional-tools-label: